This page offers general and useful information

 at the lower rate, or not at all.

-- Doctors visits and
+Doctors visits and hospital out-patients

-for treatment and then claim a partial refund from the local
+refund from the local

 Health Insurance Office (Caisse Primaire d'Assurance-Maladie